stnuessl/fgen/README.md

 * Create empty function definitions from parsing function declarations.
 * Automatically implement accessor functions.
-* Automatically fill in return statement stubs (if possible).
+* Automatically fill in return stubs (if possible).

 ### What are possible improvements for the future?